 This week, Buffalo Bills defensive tackle Adolphus Washington was arrested in Ohio on a firearms charge.
 WGRZ reports that, according to a police report, Washington “reached for and displayed a gun while sitting inside his vehicle; just feet away from officers.
 The suspect did not inform officers beforehand.”
 Criminal defense attorney Barry Covert spoke to WGRZ’s Kelly Dudzik about Washington’s arrest.
 The interview video and transcript are below and are also available on the WGRZ website.
-For more information on the law involved in this case, please click here.

 Kelly Dudzik: “Joining me now is attorney Barry Covert.
 Now Barry, how do you think Washington handled the situation?
 Police in Ohio told NFL.com that he has a proper concealed carry permit in the State of Ohio.”